Policies & Procedures

 - Riley County does not process or handle asbestos or special wastes.
 Any special waste accepted by the transfer station contractor must be authorized, logged and handled directly by the contractor.

 - White goods are sold to recyclers under the provisions of an annual contract.
-Since the federal Clean Air Act of 1990 prohibits the uncontrolled discharge of chlorofluorocarbons into the atmosphere after July 1, 1992, the following is the chlorofluorocarbon policy for recycled appliances and equipment containing chlorofluorocarbons at the transfer station.
-Transfer station customers have two options under this policy.
+Since the Federal Clean Air Act of 1990 prohibits the uncontrolled discharge of chlorofluorocarbons into the atmosphere after July 1, 1992, the following is the chlorofluorocarbon policy for recycled appliances and equipment containing chlorofluorocarbons at the Transfer Station.
+Transfer Station customers have two options under this policy.
 The options are:

 The customer may have a qualified refrigeration technician remove the chlorofluorocarbon from the appliance to be recycled.
 The technician would attach a certification statement to that effect on the appliance.
 The customer may then bring the appliance and the removal certificate to the transfer station and recycle the appliance at no additional cost to the customer.

-The customer may bring the appliance containing a chlorofluorocarbon to the transfer station and pay a $10 chlorofluorocarbon removal charge.
+The customer may bring the appliance containing chlorofluorocarbon to the transfer station and pay a chlorofluorocarbon removal fee (refer to Rate Schedule).
 Riley County will contract to remove the chlorofluorocarbon from the appliance thus making it acceptable for recycling.

 Rules for Handling Special Waste